 Early Warning System

-The Early Warning System (EWS) is a framework which has been developed by Child Poverty Action Group (CPAG) in Scotland to collect and analyse case evidence about how welfare changes are affecting the wellbeing of children, their families and the communities and services that support them.
+The Early Warning System (EWS) was set up by CPAG in Scotland to collect and analyse case evidence about how welfare changes are affecting the wellbeing of children, their families and the communities and services that support them.

-To date over 1,000 case studies have been gathered from frontline workers, including welfare rights advisors, housing officers and support workers.
-The EWS, in partnership with Dr. Morag Treanor of the University of Edinburgh, has also been working with 12 low income families over two years to gain an in-depth understanding of how poverty and welfare changes are affecting child and family wellbeing.
+In partnership with Dr. Morag Treanor of the University of Edinburgh, we have also been working with 12 low income families over two years to gain an in-depth understanding of how poverty and welfare changes are affecting child and family wellbeing.

 The cases and research are enabling us to develop and share our knowledge on the impact of welfare reform and to identify how policies and services in Scotland can continue to contribute to delivery of better outcomes for children.

 - Latest news

 - EWS reports